 The purpose of Adult Basic Education programs is to assist under-educated adults to improve academic and communication skills related to their work and family lives.
-Adult Basic Education covers a wide spectrum of student needs and abilities, from classes for adults who are learning to read, through learners preparing for the HiSET (High School Equivalency, formerly GED, Test).
+Adult Basic Education covers a wide range of student needs and abilities, from classes for adults who are learning to read, through learners preparing for the HiSET (High School Equivalency Test, formerly GED).
 Classes are designed for adults to learn at their own pace, guided by classroom teachers who are trained to teach adults.

 Who We Serve

 All area residents 18 and older who need to improve basic academic and life skills or who want to earn a HiSET (formerly GED) Certificate.
-Students under the age of 18 must bring a permission letter from their school district.
+Students under the age of 18 must bring a permission letter from their school district and meet with the Director of Adult Education before registering.

 What We Offer